GoodforGod/dummymaker/README.md

 * *withTypes* - map with *key* as a class, and sql data type as string as map *value*.

 *DataTypeMap* is used to extend your data types to export in sql format.

+So you can match java class to SQL type.
+Like map Java Integer to SQL INT type.
+Using this parameter you can extend or change defaults mapped data types.

 ## *Getting Started Examples*